tobru/puppet-knot/README.md

 `tests/` subdirectory.
 To execute them invoke Puppet using the following simple command in the modules root path: `puppet apply --modulepath .. --noop tests/init.pp`

+There are also rspec-puppet tests available.
+To run them you first need to install all needed GEMs by running bundler.
+Then a rake task executes the Rspec tests: `bundle exec rake spec`.

 ## Limitations

 At this time it is only tested under Ubuntu 14.04, but it should also work on Debian or any other